1936 Philippine National Assembly special elections: Abra

 The seat from Abra was vacated when incumbent Quintín Paredes was appointed Resident Commissioner to the United States, the Commonwealth of the Philippines's delegate in the United States Congress.

-Ilocos Norte–2nd
+Ilocos Norte's 2nd district

 The seat from Ilocos Norte's 2nd district was vacated when assemblyman-elect Julio Nalundasan was shot at his home in Batac just right after the 1935 legislative election.
 Nalundasan was murdered on September 20, 1935 while he was brushing his teeth.
 Ferdinand Marcos, the future president and son of Nalundasan's opponent Mariano, among others, was convicted of murder, but that was reversed on appeal years later.

-Leyte–4th
+Leyte's 4th district

-The seat from Leyte's 4th district was vacated when incumbent Francisco Enage was appointed to be a member of the technical staff in the Malacañang Palace.
+The seat from Leyte's 4th district was vacated when incumbent Francisco Enage was appointed to be a member of the technical staff at Malacañang Palace.

-Samar–2nd
+Samar's 2nd district

 The seat from Samar's 2nd district was vacated when incumbent Serafin Marabut was appointed to be undersecretary of finance and director of the Budget Office (now the Secretary of Budget and Management).